5 Publishing Lessons I Learned Working With a Professional Marketer

 For indie authors, it’s a no-brainer that publishing is a challenge.
 Where you work as a teacher, in business, or any other trade, selling books is a brand new world.

 Anyone who’s already been through the process will tell you that writing is only half the work, while editing, publishing, and marketing makes the other half.
 Some publishing books might give you a “fool proof” recipe for success.
-And on some account, they are right: publishing a book on Amazon or other platforms is easy and fast.
+And on some account, they are right: self-publishing a book on Amazon or other platforms is easy and fast.
 But once your book is up there, you’re lost in a crowd of other writers who have little to no sales.
-There might not be a cost in publishing your book on Amazon, but, in this case there’s no gain, either.
+There might not be a cost in publishing your book on Amazon, but, in this case, there’s no gain, either.

 This was the point I had reached when I turned to Reedsy to find a professional marketer.
 I had published two nonfiction books and was in the process of publishing my new science fiction novel.
 The first two had been downloaded about 200 times, but hadn’t received any reviews or ratings — nice but limited progress that I had achieved using both Kindle Countdown Deals and price promotions via different websites.
 I wanted to give my third novel more of a chance to reach people.